TheFuZiOnZz/Research-Dashboard/World Politics/United Kingdom/2010-24 Conservative/2017-18 Nadine Dorries, Asking Ministers about the EU Customs Union While Advocating to Leave.md

       `Kemi Badenoch, one of the Tories' rising stars, replied minutes later, reminding Dorries of the ERG's position: Britain won’t be free to strike its own trade deals with countries such as the US unless it withdraws fully from the EU’s customs union.`

       `"But, other countries who are members of the CU do," Dorries replied.
 "That's why I asked.
 Do they have exceptions?
 This was a question in a discussion last night.
-I need to find out what countries are members and have free trade agreements with other countries first."` - [link](https://www.buzzfeed.com/alexspence/heres-a-leaked-whatsapp-chat-showing-tory-leavers-confusion)
+I need to find out what countries are members and have free trade agreements with other countries first."` - [Here's A Leaked WhatsApp Chat Showing Tory Leavers' Confusion About One Of Their Key Brexit Demands, BuzzFeed News, 2018](https://www.buzzfeed.com/alexspence/heres-a-leaked-whatsapp-chat-showing-tory-leavers-confusion)